Projects & Collaborations

 by Bruce Gilchrist

-I am an artist trained in fine art with formative professional experience in performance and experimental theatre practice.
-In 2018 I collaboratively researched a new project, Automatic Cinema, that combined computational cinema, robotics and performance to re-imagine a blend of factory and warehouse, transforming arrangements of labour, capital, media and information into a new space of cultural production (supported by Arts Council England).
-This led to an AHRC-funded practice-based PhD project (2018–2022) Poetics of Artificial Intelligence in Art Practice: (Mis)apprehended Bodies Remixed as Language.
+In 2018, I initiated Automatic Cinema, a collaborative project that combined computational cinema, robotics and performance to re-imagine a blend of factory and warehouse, transforming arrangements of labour, capital, media and information into a new space of cultural production (supported by Arts Council England and the Centre for Digital Storymaking, LSBU).
+The outcome of this research, as proof of concept, led to an AHRC funded practice-based PhD project to research the poetics of artificial intelligence (2018–2022).

-An AHRC Research Fellowship at Oxford Brookes University (2002–2005) and a Science Museum SMAP5 commission (2005) generated materials for the project Null Object: Gustav Metzger thinks about nothing (2012).
+An AHRC Research Fellowship at Oxford Brookes University (2002–2005) and a London Science Museum SMAP5 commission (2005) generated materials for the project Null Object: Gustav Metzger thinks about nothing (2012).
 This project explored the idea of ‘nothing’ as a productive category by connecting neurophysiology, psychophysics and manufacturing technology to produce sculpture.
 This work has recently been exhibited in The Hague at West Den Haag as part of Gödel Escher Bach (2023), and KU Leuven as part of To The Edge of Time (2022).

-I was awarded first prize by the ICA-Toshiba Art & Innovation Commission with software programmer Jonny Bradley for the durational, digital live art performance Divided By Resistance (1995), curated by Lois Keiden as part of Totally Wired at the ICA, London (1996).
-This commission proved to be seminal to a body of work, including Thought Conductor#2, that explored physiological interfaces integral to aesthetics of the database.
+The ICA-Toshiba Art & Innovation Commission awarded first prize to myself and software programmer Jonny Bradley, for the durational, digital live art performance, Divided By Resistance curated by Lois Keiden as part of ‘Totally Wired’ at the ICA, London (1996).
+This commission proved to be seminal to a body of work, including Thought Conductor#2, concerned with integrating physiological interfaces as part of a database aesthetic.

 An earlier period of activity included ensemble performance projects with several groups performing worldwide, including Station House Opera, Blast Theory, and People Show, amongst others.